cloudmesh-community/book/chapters/msg/graphql.md

 A very simple definition of a query is to ask for specific fields that belong to an object stored in GraphQL.

-In the next examples we use data related to repositories in github.
+In the next examples we will use data related to repositories in github.

 When asking the query